ayodejimb/C-and-JavaScript-short-codes/README.md

 # Sample_Codes
-This repository contains my written codes examples in C language (NS3 simulator and Arduino) and JavaScript
+This repository contains extract of my written codes examples in C language (NS3 simulator and Arduino) and JavaScript